Communications: The OEM Partnership

 Periodically, equipment will receive updates to both its mechanical, and more specifically, its electronic/electrical systems.
 Updates and improvements could mean a change to the PM task and require additional training.

 Once a piece of equipment is sold, the OEM fully understands it has a responsibility to support the equipment user at different levels.
 Maintenance is one of those levels—and a very important one.
-It is up to maintenance, however, to communicate its need to the OEM.
+It is up to maintenance, however, to communicate its need to the OEM and begin to form the valuable OEM partnership.

 Ken Bannister is lead partner and principal consultant for Engtech Industries, Inc.